No items found.

 Three big threats to diversity and inclusion for 2023

-Diversity and inclusion have rightfully been topping the agenda for a while.
-This time last year, DE&I positions were among the most-hired People team roles.
+Diversity and inclusion have been topping the agenda for a while.
+Did you know that DE&I positions were among the most-hired People team roles last year?
+But despite years of promises, pledges, and pithy statements, progress has been slow.
+And worrying data suggests it's getting worse.

 In a difficult economic landscape, businesses need a competitive edge more than ever.
-The edge that diversity and inclusion has been proven to deliver, time and again:
+And diversity and inclusion has been proven to deliver that edge:

 • Companies in the top quartile for racial and ethnic diversity are 35% more likely to financially outperform their industry median